-While it is essential that each graduate have a deep understanding of one main area of business, a solid understanding in all functional areas of business is also important.
+While it is essential that each graduate have a deep understanding of one main area of business, a solid understanding of all functional areas of business is also important.
 Effective managers must understand the basic operations of all areas, and understand how those areas can be optimally integrated.

 Diversity and Global Business Issues